Edson College Downtown

 Overview

 In 1957, Arizona State University launched the School of Nursing with 58 students enrolled.
-Today, the Edson College of Nursing and Health Innovation provides a first-class education for over 5,300 undergraduate and graduate students.
-Students completing their Bachelor of Science in Nursing (BSN) degree from the Edson College have an NCLEX first-time pass rate of 95%, compared to the national average of 89.5%.
-ASU’s Bachelor of Science in Nursing is ranked in the top 30 of all programs nationwide.
+Today, the Edson College of Nursing and Health Innovation provides a first-class education for over 7,000 undergraduate and graduate students.
+Students completing their Accelerated Bachelor of Science in Nursing (ABSN) degree from Edson College have an NCLEX first-time pass rate of 95%.
+ASU’s Bachelor of Science in Nursing is ranked among the top programs nationwide.
 Both our Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP) degrees are ranked by U.S. News and World Report as two of the best programs in the nation.

 A $25 million gift from the Edson family is helping the Edson College continue its leadership and research capabilities in the areas of cognitive development, dementia and family caregiving.
 The gift also provides scholarship funds that will enable students to pursue a dual Phd/DNP degree that will prepare them as nurse scientists who have both practice and research expertise.
 Additionally, funding is available for post-doctoral students in Dementia Research and Family Caregiving.